 Washington County is an active member of the Suburban Metro Area Continuum of Care (SMAC).
 This Continuum of Care (CoC) system brings together local, regional and state representatives to work together and access funding sources to address homelessness in the community.
-SMAC serves five counties; Washington, Dakota, Anoka, Scott and Carver.
+SMAC serves five counties: Washington, Dakota, Anoka, Scott and Carver.
 SMAC has a CoC Coordinator to provide planning and support to the local efforts.
 Each county also has a local homeless planning committee that provides representation to SMAC.
 Heading Home Washington (HHW) serves as the local planning collaborative.

 Outreach is conducted in a variety of ways to reach homeless persons in Washington County.
 Youth outreach is conducted by the StreetWorks collaborative.
 Washington County Community Services Homeless Outreach Services Team (HOST) added an outreach worker position in 2018 and another in 2019 to serve unsheltered families and single adults.
 The outreach workers have teamed up with a local food shelf to provide food and hygiene products to unsheltered people.
 Staff from the food shelf also accompany the outreach workers to provide additional resources to unsheltered households.
-In the first 6 months of 2020, outreach workers have already identified 169 individuals sheltering in cars at highway rest areas.
-Given the current COVID-19 epidemic, the HOST team has been able to shelter a large percentage of those 169 individuals in hotel shelters in order to maintain healthy social distancing.
+Between July 2020 - June 2021 outreach workers identified 585 individuals offering outreach services.
+While many prefer not to engage on average 30% do resulting in additional services being offered.
+Washington County applied for and received several grants to address emergency shelter needs during the COVID-19 pandemic.
+As a result, many of those individuals outreached were offered shelter.

 Washington County is a part of the SMAC Coordinated Entry (CE) system that provides homeless persons access to housing services in the region.
 The Washington County CE system is aligned with the SMAC region and the principles developed statewide.
 Washington County has multiple points of access; St. Andrew's Community Resource Center, Washington County Community Services, and the Youth Services Network online resource that connects youth to services.
 Marketing the CE system continues to be a priority to reach homeless persons.
 Training and marketing materials have been distributed to police, schools, public libraries, and county departments including the workforce centers, city offices, food shelves and other places that may provide services to people experiencing homelessness.
-During the annual Point in Time count, volunteers distributed marketing materials to homeless people they encountered along with providing materials to local business, hospitals, rest stops, and other locations volunteers stopped at for the count.
 When a person presents to one of the access points or to the outreach workers as homeless a level one assessment is conducted.
 If it is determined that a person can be diverted from homelessness, the assessor will refer the person to available resources.
 If it is determined housing is needed, a full assessment is conducted to determine the level of need and the type of housing needed.
 SMAC provides quarterly training for assessors.
 Once a person or family has been assessed, they are placed on a priority list until an appropriate spot in a housing program is available.

-The St. Croix Family Resource Center has opened two youth drop-in centers providing homeless youth a place to complete homework, receive assistance with their school work, hangout, wash clothes, get a meal and connect to community resources.
+The St. Croix Family Resource Center has opened two youth drop-in centers providing homeless youth a place to complete homework, receive assistance with their schoolwork, socialize in a safe environment, wash clothes, get a meal and connect to community resources.
 StreetWorks outreach workers access the space to conduct CE assessments if needed.